• Skip to primary navigation

 You need to get good oranges though.
 Shouldn’t be hard this time of year.
 They’re everywhere.
 I actually got a box of the juiciest, plumpest oranges at Costco that I thought would be overkill for the two of us, but we devoured them.

-Close up picture of orange cut in half
+Close up of a navel orange cut in half.

 I swapped the feta for goat cheese a few weeks ago and that was tasty too.
-I bet you could even sub in parmesan for a richer flavor too.
+You could even sub in parmesan for a richer flavor.

 Aaaand, last suggestion, you can even use golden beets instead of red beets if you don’t feel like dealing with the mess.
 The yellow beets still stain though so don’t assume they won’t, they’re just a tad bit less messy.
 So, the big message here is that you can swap with similar items but keep the jist the same.